JesseRodriguezAvila/Hand_to_Emoji/README.md

 # Emoji-Hand
 Emoji-Hand : A Computer Vision Application To Predict Hand Emojis From Hand-poses

+Our code was written in jupyter notebook (.ipynb)

 Our project consist of 5 steps:
 1. collecting our own data